Our mission is to provide data to the public about diagnosed dementia in the U.S.

 icon with a light buld, bar graph and to do list

-of Medicare beneficiaries are highly likely to have dementia
+of Medicare beneficiaries aged 65 and older with dementia were highly likely to have dementia

 61%